 We bought our first Oberhasli six years ago and absolutely love this breed for their sweet and gentle dispositions, quietness and creamy, tasty milk.
 We use their milk to make our goat milk soap, as well as for making all kinds of cheeses, ice cream and yogurt for our family.
 The Oberhasli is listed as “Threatened” by The Livestock Conservancy.

-We have three senior does, two junior does and a buck.
+We have four senior does, five junior does and a buck.
 This year we brought in some new genetics with the purchase of a Haycreek doeling and another doeling from the Buttin’ Heads line.
 We are also equipped for AI and are looking forward to improving our herd over the coming years.
 Each spring we have a few kids for sale.
 They go fast so if you’d like to be put on my waiting list please contact me.